MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 # Set up your Microsoft-built connector for Microsoft Search

 This article guides you through the steps of configuring a Microsoft-built connector.
 It outlines the flow of setting up a connection in the Microsoft 365 [admin center](https://admin.microsoft.com).
-For more details on how to set up specific Microsoft-built connectors, see these articles:
+For more information on how to set up specific Microsoft-built connectors, see these articles:

 * [Azure Data Lake Storage Gen2](azure-data-lake-connector.md)
 * [Azure DevOps](azure-devops-connector.md)